aliyun/terraform-provider-alicloud/website/docs/r/cloud_sso_user_attachment.html.markdown

 ## Argument Reference

-The resource does not support any argument.
+The following arguments are supported:

 * `directory_id` - (Required, ForceNew) The ID of the Directory.
 * `group_id` - (Required, ForceNew) The Group ID.
 * `user_id` - (Required, ForceNew) The User ID.